How to Help an Alcoholic Child

 - Drinking more or longer than intended

-- No longer engaging in activities that were important or pleasurable in favor of drinking
+- Disengagement from activities in favor of drinking

 - Engaging in risky behavior while drinking